 Defence solicitor advocate Brian Gilfedder said Wood had given evidence at his trial and denied in most respects the allegations against him and continued to do so in a background report prepared on him.

-He said it was accepted that a lengthy prison sentence was "inevitable" but asked the judge to take into account the passage of time since the offending.'In denial'
+He said it was accepted that a lengthy prison sentence was "inevitable" but asked the judge to take into account the passage of time since the offending.

 Advocate depute Jane Farquharson earlier told jurors that Wood had behaved in a way that could not be tolerated in a civilised society.

 The prosecutor said the impact for his victims was "far reaching".

 Lord Stewart told Wood he had shown no regret or remorse.

 He added: "You remain in denial.
 You sit there shaking your head today."

 The judge said the seriousness of the offending and its duration meant there was really no option but to impose lengthy custodial sentences.